DR.SGX: Hardening SGX Enclaves against Cache Attacks with Data Location Randomization: Discussion

 \section{Discussion}

+\paragraph{Fine-grained leaks.} Recent works~\cite{CacheBleed2016,MemJam} have investigated the possibility of leaking information through a side-channel with a granularity smaller than a cache line.
+However, they are not applicable in our case.

+CacheBleed~\cite{CacheBleed2016} exploits cache \emph{bank conflicts} to leak fine-grained information.
+This attack does not apply to SGX CPUs due to an updated cache design.
+We verified this experimentally.

+MemJam~\cite{MemJam} uses read-after-write false dependencies to introduce latency when a victim program reads data with a specific page offset.
+By measuring the run time of the victim program a high number of times while \emph{jamming} different page offsets, the attacker can infer which offsets are read more often by the victim.
+This attack can leak information with a four byte granularity, but requires an extremely high number of runs (\emph{50~million runs} for an attack against a simple and deterministic SGX enclave).
+However, with \abbrev, the page offsets of data change between different runs, making the correlation of timing information for different runs exponentially more involved.
+Moreover, the accesses due to \abbrev's own code generate a significant amount of noise, which complicates the matter further.
+Finally, the code of \abbrev itself was designed to not be vulnerable to MemJam attacks, e.g., by randomizing the permutation buffer layout (see~\Cref{sec:permubuffer}).

-\paragraph{Leakage quantification} Quantification of cache-based information leakage has been studied in previous works.
-CacheAudit~\cite{doychev2015cacheaudit} is a static analysis framework that given an x86 binary and a cache configuration yields an upper bound on the amount of information leakage via cache- and time-based side-channels.
+\paragraph{Leakage quantification.} Quantification of cache-based information leakage has been studied in previous works.
+For example, CacheAudit~\cite{doychev2015cacheaudit} is a well-known static analysis framework that given an x86 binary and a cache configuration yields an upper bound on the amount of information leakage via cache- and time-based side-channels.
 The information leakage is quantified based on the number of side-channel observations an attacker can obtain.
-In the model of CacheAudit, randomly permuted observations contribute to the total number of observations, even though the attacker may not learn any useful information from such accesses.
-Therefore, CacheAudit is not directly suitable for analyzing our defense.
-Zhang and Lee~\cite{zhang2014new} modeled the cache as a finite state machine to analyze how well various cache architectures defend against side-channel attacks.
-The leakage is quantified using mutual information, which can be computed using a model-checking tool.
-Unfortunately, the currently available finite state machine models do not capture our defense; hence, we cannot directly use their tool to analyze our solution.
-Extending these tools to analyze our approach would be an interesting direction for future work, but beyond the scope of this paper.

-\paragraph{Cryptographic vs. non-cryptographic enclaves} We notice that properties like repetitive use of the same secret in a single execution and the availability of means to verify correctness of guessing attempts (e.g., plaintext/cyphertext pairs) are typical for cryptographic algorithms, that are usually implemented by security experts and are often hardened against side channel attacks at source code level.

-On the other hand, larger security sensitive data structures and long gaps between initialization routines and secret-dependent accesses are common in non-cryptographic algorithms, such as genomic indexing and machine learning.
-Furthermore, these algorithms typically operate on secret data rather than cryptographic keys, hence, the attacker cannot easily verify the correctness of guesses.
-In our opinion, providing a protection mechanism for non-cryptographic applications is most desirable, as they are typically implemented by developers without any security background.
-While developers might not be able to select the right security level for their enclaves, they can estimate acceptable performance penalties for their applications.
-Based on this they can get the best possible security guarantees within their performance requirements.